arobillard/ecommerce-pattern-library/patterns/buttons/README.md

 The buttons use the primary colour to highlight the buttons, allowing them to stand out.

-- The regular buttons is to be used in standard sections and after large blocks of text.
+- The primary button is to be used in standard sections and after large blocks of text.
 - The secondary buttons are for coloured backgrounds or to create contrast for emphasis.
 - The ghost button is used on banners and cards.